byzf/hoversplit.nvim/README.md

 - **Hover Information**: Get detailed hover information about symbols, functions, types, and more in a separate split window.
 - **Auto Update**: The content automatically updates as the cursor moves to new targets.
-- **Flexible Display**: Choose between horizontal and vertical splits
-- **Flexible Focus**: Control whether the cursor remains focused on the split or returns to the original buffer.
 - **Toggle Splits**: Easily toggle the split window open and closed using configurable key bindings.

 ## Installation